Sweety2324/30-days-javascript-web/docs/03-day.md

     ```sh

     Enter birth year: 1995
     You are 25.
-You are old enough to drive
+You are old enough to drive.

     Enter birth year: 2005
     You are 15.
 You will be allowed to drive after 3 years.